askeksa/Cinter/README.txt

 At the end of the music, the player behaves just as when playing the module in Protracker: If the module contains an F00 command (stop), the music will stop when reaching this command.
 Otherwise, it will restart from the beginning when it reaches the end of the last pattern.
+The B command can be used to produce other looping behavior as desired.

 ACKNOWLEDGEMENTS